QueNerguy/WikiQuedia/content/WikiQuedia/I Notes/Semester 1/Machine Elements/Bolts and Screws - Strength.md

 ---
-title: Bolts and Screws and Strength
+title: Bolts and Screws - Strength
 draft: false
 ---
 Tags: [[joining]], [[metal working]], [[welding]], [[stress calculation]]   <br>22-03-2025

 ---
-# Bolts and Screws and Strength
+# Bolts and Screws - Strength
 Connecting two parts instead of making them from one piece through a metal working process like [machining](physical%20machining%20methods) or [forging](forging)[^methods] almost always sacrifices in strength.

 Bolts and screws both work in the same way.
 The only difference between the two is that screws are made to insert into a part, bolts also leave the part.
 They therefore need to be secured at the other end by a nut. <br>![[BoltsVSscrews_80%.png|300]]<br>